inyong37/Study/_Computer/Software/Mobile.md

 # Mobile

 `This page is for the "Mobile Application".`

 ## Mobile Application | [Wiki](https://en.wikipedia.org/wiki/Mobile_app)

 A mobile application, also referred to as a mobile app or simply an app, is a computer program or software application designed to run on a mobile device such as a phone, tablet, or watch.

 Mobile applications often stand in contrast to desktop applications which are designed to run on desktop compuiters, and web applications which run in mobile web browsers rather than directly on the mobile device.

 ### Native Application | [Wiki](https://en.wikipedia.org/wiki/Mobile_app#Native_app)

 All apps targeted toward a particular mobile platform are known as native apps.
 Therefore, an app intended for Apple device does not run in Android.
 As a result, most businesses develop apps for multiple platforms.

 ### Android | [Wiki](https://en.wikipedia.org/wiki/Android_(operating_system))

+`Contents of 'Android' is from the 'System' page.`

 ### Apple | [Wiki](https://en.wikipedia.org/wiki/Apple_Inc.)